 The bad thing about franchising is that you have to ensure the franchisee is performing to the requisite standard.
 Also keep in mind franchising won’t work for everything but one of our clients makes a fortune with a cosmetic product sold in 28 countries, another British client who moved to Holland and opened a business selling hot roast beef, turkey and pork sandwiches (similar format to most takeaways) and thought he would sell a franchise back in the UK and then in Ireland and it took off from there.

-We believe that our key strengths are being adaptable and reactive to the ever developing needs of our clients, knowing that requirements can subtly change as technology, payment, communications and ecommerce solutions become ever more sophisticated and global.
+We believe that our key strengths are being adaptable and reactive to the ever developing needs of our clients, knowing that requirements can subtly change as technology, payment, communications and e-commerce solutions become ever more sophisticated and global.

-We work as a business partner, allocating dedicated resource with the specialist skills to fulfil the client brief, whether the preference is for local talent or globally mobile international consultants.
+We work as a business partner, allocating dedicated resource with the specialist skills to fulfill the client brief, whether the preference is for local talent or globally mobile international consultants.
 Above all, we believe that by listening to the client and understanding the business context of their requirements, we can rapidly cover ground in the early stages when we agree the basic business plan and objectives, then moving forward to the initiation and solution scoping phases of an implementation program and from thereon, we continue to communicate effectively with the client and any other parties involved in implementation to formalize the program roadmap and work through to the stage at which the business is operating effectively in its chosen market.
 As far as the timescale it's always difficult to be exact because cases vary significantly but in over 50% of cases we find it's possible to be operating in a new market within as short a time frame as two or three months.